-

 Coeur des Alpes

-On the other hand, Coeur des Alps is arguably the best B&B in the Alps: well run, with a spa, and cutting-edge design by local artist Heinz Julen.
-The double-height, loft-style Sky Apartment is one of the finest rooms in town – and can be had for the same price as one of the small standard rooms in the Zermatterhof (although at the Zermatterhof, dinner for two is included in the price).
-Book a year in advance to be sure of getting it, though.
-One caveat: the small doubles really are small.
-We’d suggest getting a large double.
+Although not strictly a B&B as it offers a great selection of all-day snacks as well as a raclette evening, Coeur des Alps is arguably the best hotel of its type in the Alps: well run, with a spa, and cutting-edge design by…yes, you guessed it, Heinz Julen.
+The double-height, loft-style Sky Apartment is one of the finest rooms in town – and is the same price as one of the small standard rooms in the Zermatterhof (although at the Zermatterhof, dinner for two is included in the price).
+Book a year in advance to be sure of getting it.

 Zurbriggen Suitenhotel